Agentopians/WeAi/ARCHITECTURE.md

 ### Job Posting Pipeline Agents
 - **Job Posting Agent**: Manages job submissions with 75-char limit validation and 4-issue tracking.
 - **Payment Processing Agent**: Handles $600/4-issue payments and renewal notifications.
-- **Moderation Agent**: Ensures job postings meet guidelines and maintains listing quality.
+- **Verification and Moderation Agent**: **Verification Process & Moderation**: Communicates with verifiers (potentially human editors or specialized AI agents) to gather feedback on content drafts, including approvals, rejections, or required modifications.
+Ensures job postings meet guidelines and maintains listing quality.
+This agent performs both content verification and job posting moderation.

 ### Quality Control Agents
-- **Distribution Agent**: Manages newsletter delivery and distribution channels.
+- **Distribution Agent**: **Publication**: Manages newsletter delivery and distribution channels, publishing finalized content as a newsletter.
-- **Quality Control Agent**: Verifies technical accuracy, link validity, and style consistency.
+- **Verification and Moderation Agent**: (See description above under Job Posting Pipeline Agents - this agent is shared across pipelines for efficiency in verification and moderation tasks).
-- **Editorial Policy Agent**: Maintains editorial standards and section-specific guidelines.
+- **Editorial Policy Agent**: **Editorial Review**: Collects verifier feedback, original reports (from Content Curation Agent), and archives.
+Based on this input, decides whether to revise the draft and resubmit it for verification or finalize the content for publication.
+Maintains editorial standards and section-specific guidelines.

+## AI-Agentic Journalism Workflow

+This section outlines the workflow of content creation, inspired by the AI-Agentic Journalism model:

+1.  **Report Submission (Content Curation Agent)**: The Content Curation Agent acts as the initial point of contact for news "reports" by continuously monitoring news sources and identifying relevant information.
+2.  **Draft Generation (Content Curation Agent, Category Classification Agent, Content Summarization Agent)**: The Content Curation Agent, along with the Category Classification Agent and Content Summarization Agent, collaboratively compile an initial draft of the newsletter content.
+This involves categorizing news items and generating summaries.
+3.  **Verification Process (Verification and Moderation Agent)**: The Verification and Moderation Agent takes the draft content and initiates the verification process.
+This involves communicating with verifiers to gather feedback, including approvals, rejections, or requests for modifications.
+4.  **Editorial Review (Editorial Policy Agent)**: The Editorial Policy Agent reviews the verifier feedback, the original curated content, and potentially past newsletters.
+Based on this comprehensive input, it makes an editorial decision: either revise the draft and send it back for verification, or finalize the content for publication.
+5.  **Publication (Distribution Agent)**: Once the content is finalized by the Editorial Policy Agent, the Distribution Agent takes over to publish the content through the designated newsletter distribution channels.

+This workflow ensures a structured approach to content creation, incorporating verification and editorial oversight at key stages.